Theory of Colours: Current status

 As a catalogue of observations, Goethe's experiments probe the complexities of human colour perception.
 Whereas Newton sought to develop a mathematical model for the behaviour of light, Goethe focused on exploring how colour is perceived in a wide array of conditions.
 Developments in understanding how the brain interprets colours, such as colour constancy and Edwin H. Land's retinex theory bear striking similarities to Goethe's theory.

+Goethe discovered that producing images by passing inverse optical contrasts through a prism always results in isomorphic, complementary spectra.
+Against the background of the representation he had found in Newton’s Opticks, this was an unexpected discovery.
+Experimental developments by physicist Matthias Rang have demonstrated Goethe's discovery of complementarity as a symmetric property of spectral phenomena.
+A re-examination of Newton's experimentum crucis by scholar Gopi Krishna Vijaya in 2020 reports:

 A modern treatment of the book is given by Dennis L. Sepper in the book, Goethe contra Newton: Polemics and the Project for a New Science of Color (Cambridge University Press, 2003).